yslianTim/rhbm_gem/docs/developer/adding-dataobject-operations.md

 Use the narrowest boundary that matches the change.

 - reusable typed object behavior belongs in shared typed helpers or domain-layer code that works on `ModelObject` or `MapObject`
-- file format support and extension dispatch belong in `FileIO` and the format codecs under `/src/data/io/file`
+- file format support and extension dispatch belong in `FileIO` and codecs under `/src/data/io/file`
 - database persistence behavior belongs in `DataRepository` and `/src/data/io/sqlite`
 - command-specific loading, caching, logging, and orchestration belong in `/src/core/command/` and `/src/core/command/detail/`
-- do not promote command-private cache helpers into shared data-layer APIs
+- do not promote `CommandObjectCache` or other command-private helpers into shared data-layer APIs
+- do not add a public type-erased dispatch layer unless the actual public surface is changing
-- do not add a shared helper just to forward to a single file or repository call
+- do not add a shared helper that only forwards to one file I/O or repository call

 ## 2. Required File Updates